department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/design/sourceofcontenttruth.md

 **Where did you receive treatment?**

-We’ll request your private medical records from here.
+We’ll request your private medical records from this provider or hospital.

-Location

 Name of private provider or hospital (*Required)